drccastillo/csharp-course/DesignPatterns/README.md

+## Summary

+- **Description:** Implementation of Cross-Platform UI Components using Abstract Factory and document processing using Factory Method patterns.
+- **Discovered Tasks:** See **Scanned Comments Classification** below for the list and classification of identified TODO comments.
+- **Design Decisions & Patterns Used:**
+  - Applied **Abstract Factory** pattern for creating families of related UI components (`IUserInterfaceComponentFactory`, `LinuxUserInterfaceFactory`, `MacOSUserInterfaceFactory`, `WindowsUserInterfaceFactory`).
+  - Used **Factory Method** pattern for document processing (`DocumentProcessorFactory`, concrete factories for PDF, Word, Excel).

 ## Design Patterns vs Design Principles vs Architecture Patterns vs Architecture Styles

-**Design Patterns** are reusable solutions to commonly occurring problems in software design.
-They represent best practices and provide a template for how to solve problems that can be used in many different situations.
-Design patterns are about organizing classes and objects to solve specific design problems at the code level.

 **Design Principles** are fundamental guidelines that inform good software design, such as SOLID principles, DRY (Don't Repeat Yourself), or KISS (Keep It Simple, Stupid).
 These are high-level concepts that guide decision-making throughout the development process.